Quenching (fluorescence): Static quenching

 The remaining energy transfer mechanism is static quenching (also referred to as contact quenching).
 Static quenching can be a dominant mechanism for some reporter-quencher probes.
 Unlike dynamic quenching, static quenching occurs when the molecules form a complex in the ground state, i.e. before excitation occurs.
 The complex has its own unique properties, such as being nonfluorescent and having a unique absorption spectrum.
 Dye aggregation is often due to hydrophobic effects—the dye molecules stack together to minimize contact with water.
 Planar aromatic dyes that are matched for association through hydrophobic forces can enhance static quenching.
 High temperatures and addition of surfactants tend to disrupt ground state complex formation.

 Collisional quenching

-Collisional quenching occurs when the excited fluorophore experiences contact with an atom or molecule that can facilitate non-radiative transitions to the ground state. ...
-Excited-state molecule collides with quencher molecule and returns to ground state non-radiatively.
+Collisional quenching occurs when the excited fluorophore collides with an atom or molecule that can facilitate non-radiative transitions to the ground state.